 # Example: Install a specific skill from a collection

 npx skills add vercel-labs/agent-skills --skill pr-review --agent pochiThis command automatically detects Pochi and installs the skill to .pochi/skills in your project.
+Alternatively, you can place skills in .agents/skills/ to share them with other AI coding agents.

 Create Skills